peterw-github/NeuralNetwork_FromScratch/README.md

 So, to achieve this, I've coded a neural network (specifically, a multi-layer perceptron), from scratch in Python.

-To help keep the code tidy and presentable, I've created a class specifically for building the neural network, and made methods for all of the common calculations (such as calculating gradient, updating weights/biases, calculating output, etc).
+To help keep the code tidy and presentable, I've created a class specifically designed for building the neural network, and made methods for all of the common calculations (such as calculating gradient, updating weights/biases, calculating output, etc).

 I've also gone through the underlying mathematics of a neural network, which mainly involves multivariable chain rule, vector/matrix calculus, and vectorisation.